-Elhadj As Sy on #AdaptOurWorld report: Invest now in climate adaptation, pay less later11/09/2019 - by the Climate Centre
+Elhadj As Sy on #AdaptOurWorld report: Invest in climate adaptation, pay less later

 IFRC Secretary General Elhadj As Sy yesterday called for greater “political will” to tackle the climate crisis and substantial investment now to avoid still greater costs in the near future.

 “The climate crisis is already here,” said Mr Sy in a video message issued to coincide with the publication of a report calling for urgent action from world leaders from the Global Commission on Adaptation (GCA).
 “Some of the effects are dramatic; others are less noticeable – for now.

 “But we are all at risk of increasing food insecurity, water stress and a rise in diseases like dengue and malaria.
 It is indeed a humanitarian emergency.”

 My Sy said he wanted all Red Cross Red Crescent societies to be prepared for, and protected from, the impacts of the climate emergency.
 “Join us,” he said, “in calling on leaders to accelerate adaptation efforts around the globe.”